nightandweather/Geant_tutorial/README.md

 # Geant_tutorial

-## This repository is a repository where you organize and study by watching the video called 'Giant4 tutorial' by Physics Matters.
+## This repository is where you organize and study by watching the video called 'Giant4 tutorial' by Physics Matters.

 ## tutorial_1